Immortal1206/iter.js/README.md

 * <span id="eq">eq</span> :: (other: Iter\<T>) => boolean

   Tests if the current `Iter` is equal to the given `Iter`.<br>
-  Two `Iter`s are considered equal if they contain the same elements(tests with `Object.is`) in the same order.
+  Two `Iter`s are considered equal if they contain the same elements(tests with deep equality) in the same order.

 * <span id="eqBy">eqBy</span> :: (other: Iter\<T>, fn: (a: T, b: T) => boolean) => boolean